ericlbarnes/Statamic-email-form/readme.md

-# Statamic Email Plugin
+# Statamic Email Form Plugin

 This plugin is designed to allow you to quickly and easily create forms that will be used to email reciepents.

 ## Example Form Template

 Here is a full example to get you going.
-Please see the paramaters section for more field options:
+Please see the parameters section for more field options:

 	{{ email:form subject="Contact Form" to="eric@ericlbarnes.com" required="name" }}